hail-is/hail/docs/Importing.md

 ### Importing VCF files with the importvcf command

  - Ensure that the VCF file is correctly prepared for import:
     - VCFs should be either uncompressed (".vcf") or block-compressed (".vcf.bgz").
 If you have a large compressed VCF that ends in ".vcf.gz", it is likely that the file is actually block-compressed, and you should rename the file to ".vcf.bgz" accordingly.
 If you actually have a standard gzipped file, it is possible to import it to hail using the `-f` option.
 However, this is not recommended -- all parsing will have to take place on one node, because gzip decompression is not parallelizable.
-In this case, import could take significantly magnitude longer.
+In this case, import could take *significantly* longer.
     - VCFs should reside to the hadoop file system

  - Run a hail command with `importvcf`.
 The below command will read a .vcf.bgz file and write to a .vds file (Hail's preferred format).